-kare-ga satsujin-wo okashi, jisatsu shita. he-subj murder-obj conumit commit-ed suicide
+kare-ga satsujin-wo okashi, jisatsu-shita. he-subj murder-obj commit commit-ed suicide

-This problem is more complicated than the previous one because complex transfer, in this example "manyto-one transfer", causes a structural change.
-Our simple transfer algorithm mentioned in the previous section may produce a disastrous result for this type of translation.
+This problem is more complicated than the previous one because complex transfer, in this example "many-to-one transfer", causes a structural change.

 There are several possible solutions to this problem.
 The simplest one is that a transfer-rule writer writes all the transfer rules which explicitly describe every possible sub-structure with coordination.
 This is of course unrealistic.
 Another solution is to make a transfer program which modifies the transfer result dynamically when, for example, a source word is given two different target words.
-But such a dynamic modification of the result during transfer is against our policy of logicbased transfer, because this means gradual transformation of the source structure and therefore transfer cannot be formalized as logical inference.
+But such a dynamic modification of the result during transfer is against our policy of logic-based transfer, because this means gradual transformation of the source structure and therefore transfer cannot be formalized as logical inference.

-5.2 Transfer with Coordinate Expansion
+5.2.
+Transfer with Coordinate Expansion